How to clean your Sterling Silver Jewellery

-We recommend the use of Glendale polishing cloths to clean your sterling silver jewellery.
-This is the easiest way to remove light tarnish and dullness from your sterling silver jewellery.
+We recommend the use of the Glendale polishing cloths to clean your sterling silver jewellery.
+This is the easiest way to remove light tarnish and dullness from your jewellery.
 It will make your jewellery pieces shine again if the pieces have become dull.
 However, it will not remove scratches.

 Rub your silver jewellery and watch the tarnish disappear into the polishing cloth, restoring the shine.

 This 100% cotton flannel cloth is loaded with a special, non-toxic cleansing formula that acts like millions of tiny “tarnish magnets” that draw the tarnish from the metal surface and into the cloth.

 Great for a quick wipe of your earrings, rings, bracelets, and necklaces at the end of the day before you put them away.
 Simply rub the piece with the cloth.
 That’s it!
 Off comes the tarnish.
 No messy pastes to deal with.
 No soaking required.